The Exorcist: Believer: Plot

 Victor, Ann, and Katherine's parents Tony and Miranda, reach out to the Church for an exorcism.
 Chris advises Victor to use methods from all different cultures, and the group seeks the help of Father Maddox, a local priest; Don Revans, the West family's Baptist pastor; Stuart, a Pentecostal preacher; and Dr. Beehibe, a rootwork healer.
 The group plans an ecumenical exorcism, but the local Catholic diocese forbids Maddox from participating as they feel the children are suffering from a psychiatric disorder.

-As the group proceeds with the exorcism, the demon reveals that Victor did not choose to keep Angela thirteen years ago; he chose Sorenne but she died from her injuries.
+As the group proceeds with the exorcism, the demon reveals that Victor did not choose to keep Angela thirteen years ago; he chose Sorenne but she died anyway from her injuries.
 The demon says they need to choose which of the girls gets to live and which one will die, and if a choice is not made, it will kill them both.
 While Miranda and Victor both refuse to forsake each other's child, Maddox, who has a change of heart, rejoins the group.
 Maddox reads from the Roman Ritual, only for the demon to telekinetically snap his neck and kill him.
 Victor regains his faith and begins to pray the Lord's Prayer, which he learned as a child.
 As Victor apologizes to Angela and uses Sorenne's scarf to attempt to strengthen her against the demon, Tony yells that he chooses to save Katherine, and Angela flatlines.
-The demon then reveals that the one that was chosen would be the one who died.
+The demon then reveals that the one that was chosen would be the one who dies.
 Katherine screams for her parents as the demon drags her to Hell, while Angela revives and reunites with Victor.